gcallah/BookReviews/wilkinson.md

 But if we naturally enjoy this, then doing so is not actually a sacrifice!

 The same with the experiments Wilkinson cites: if people find altruism enjoyable, then this is easily accounted for in a rational choice model.
-To the extent we get enjoyment from "altruism," then there is no more puzzling by people help others than it is why they go skiing or take motorcycle rides out in the country: they enjoy it.
+To the extent we get enjoyment from "altruism," then there is no more puzzling why people help others than it is why they go skiing or take motorcycle rides out in the country: they enjoy it.

 109: "our drive to cooperate is a natural predisposition"